 This is a Higher Education course focusing on both the practical use of recording equipment and sound and music theory.
-The course will help students with previous experience to develop their recording skills for a variety of industries and help them to prepare for freelance employment and/or continuing education at higher levels.
+The course will help students with previous experience to develop their music creation, performance and/or recording skills for a variety of industries and help them to prepare for freelance employment and/or continuing education at higher levels.

 A higher education course in music focusing on: